BEGIN YOUR Healing JOURNEY.

 The KAP process is a multi-part process:

-1. Initial consultation with Journey Clinical
+1. Initial consultation with the prescriber

 2. Preparation sessions: